 Synechiae

-Uterine synechiae are adhesions or lesions that occurs in the walls of the uterus, causing morphological alterations.
+Uterine synechiae are adhesions or lesions in the walls of the uterus that cause an alteration of its morphology.
+This pathology is known as Asherman's syndrome.

 - Previous D&C procedures that may have caused damage to the uterine wall